-Exam officer extended absence at key points in the exam process (cycle)
+Possible causes of potential disruption to the Exam Process Exam officer extended absence at key points in the exam process (cycle)

-Centre actions to mitigate the impact of the
+Potential threats Centre actions to mitigate the impact of the

-Potential threats disruption
+Toteridal directs disruption

-Planning The previous Exams Officer (Lorraine
+Planning The previous Exams Officer (David Harmer)

-Annual data collection exercise not Whittaker-Francis) to take over these roles,
+Annual data collection exercise not to take over these roles, with help from the

-undertaken to collate information on with help from the other administrative staff.
+undertaken to collate information on other administrative staff.
+Rebecca

-qualifications and awarding body Rebecca Champion to act as second Exams
+qualifications and awarding body Champion to act as second Exams Officer if

-specifications being delivered Officer if Lorraine is not available.
+specifications being delivered David is not available.

 Annual exams plan not produced identifying

 essential key tasks, key dates and deadlines An invigilator or a temp can be used as an

 Sufficient invigilators not recruited office assistant in this instance to help with

 Entries general administration.

 Awarding bodies not being informed of

 early/estimated entries which prompts

 release of early information required by

 teaching staff

 Candidates not being entered with awarding

 bodies for external exams/assessment

 Awarding body entry deadlines missed or

 late or other penalty fees being incurred

 Pre-exams

 Invigilators not trained or updated on

 changes to instructions for conducting

 exams

 Exam timetabling, rooming allocation; and

 invigilation schedules not prepared

 Candidates not briefed on exam timetables

 and awarding body information for

 candidates

 Exam/assessment materials and candidates'

 work not stored under required secure

 conditions

 Internal assessment marks and samples of

 candidates' work not submitted to awarding

 bodies/external moderators

 Exam time

 Exams/assessments not taken under the

 conditions prescribed by awarding bodies

-Required reports/requests not submitted to

-awarding bodies during exam/assessment

-periods, for example very late arrival,

-suspected malpractice, special consideration

-Candidates' scripts not dispatched as

-required for marking to awarding bodies
+Required reports/requests not submitted to awarding bodies during exam/assessment periods, for example very late arrival, suspected malpractice, special consideration Candidates' scripts not dispatched as required for marking to awarding bodies

 Results and post-results

-Access to examination results affecting the

-distribution of results to candidates
+Access to examination results affecting the distribution of results to candidates

 The facilitation of the post-results services